AllenSWDB/allenswdb.github.io/databook/physiology/ophys/visual-learning/VL-Ophys.md

 ![Eight imaging planes in VISp](/resources/vl-imaging-planes.png)

-Sampling this depth range in VISp means layer 1 is included, which matters for inhibitory populations specifically: Lamp5 neurons, including neurogliaform cells, are concentrated in layer 1 and are largely absent from datasets that begin imaging deeper in the cortex.
+Sampling this depth range in VISp means layer 1 is included, which matters for inhibitory populations specifically: Lamp5 neurons, including {term}`neurogliaform cell`s, are concentrated in layer 1 and are largely absent from datasets that begin imaging deeper in the cortex.

 In addition to fluorescence timeseries, running speed, lick times, and reward